kvabakoma/kvabakoma/README.md

 - 👋 Hi, I’m @kvabakoma

 This is a common GitHub account occasionally used by employees of [Kvaba Interactive](https://kvaba.com).
-When collaborating on projects where the client owns the GitHub repo, we'd usually use only this account for simplicity.
+When clients share their GitHub repo with us, we'd usually use this account for simplicity.
 Behind it there's a bunch of nice people.

 If you'd like to reach us: